Skip to main content

 For a straightforward GraphQL request (one that does not return a stream), the request cycle looks something like this:

-3. Execute operation and output plan
+3. Establish the operation plan

-4. Return data to user
+6. Return response to user

-Getting the operation plan
+Establish the operation plan

 When an operation is seen a future time, Grafast looks for an existing operation plan whose constraints fit the request.
 If there is one then this operation plan can be executed, otherwise a new operation plan is created (see previous paragraph).

-Execute operation plan
+Execute the execution plan

 Grafast will populate the relevant system steps in the plan with the variables, context value, root value, etc and will then execute the execution plan, the execution flowing down through the execution plan's step graph, executing each step exactly once (and sometimes in parallel with other steps) until all steps have been executed.
 Since each step is only executed once per request, the execution must process all of the data in a batch.
 Thus, it is fed a list of data from each of its dependencies, and it must return a corresponding list of data that its dependents may themselves consume.

-Returning data to user
+Returning response to user

 This can be the same as in a graphql-js project, but Grafast also supports an optimized strategy for stringifying the result should you need to do so (e.g. if you are serving the request over HTTP).
 For this reason, we recommend that you use stringifyPayload rather than JSON.stringify on the results before sending to the user.